AndreCostaFr/AndreCostaFr/README.md

 ## 🚀 About Me

 I'm a passionate Quality Assurance Engineer and Cybersecurity Enthusiast with experience in test automation, scripting, and security analysis.
 My journey in the tech world has been driven by a strong curiosity and a desire to continuously learn and grow.
+I'm currently pursuing the CompTIA Security+ certification.

 - 🎓 **Current Studies**: I'm currently pursuing a degree in Cybersecurity.
 - 💼 **Current Role**: Quality Assurance Engineer